Go to: Entry Forms

 - It is up to the team how long each rider stays on the track.

-- Bikes can refuel in Pit Lane if they are using Ballard Tuff Jugs.
-Otherwise, bikes must leave the Pit Lane and refuel in the paddock area.
+- Bikes can only refuel in Pit Lane if they are using non-spill jugs.
+Otherwise, they must refuel in the paddock area.

 As well as receiving individual trophies and prizemoney in each category, the outright 1st team will also have their names engraved on the Auldana Foundations Perpetual Trophy.